pelias/documentation/structured-geocoding.md

 | 55 Rue du Faubourg Saint-Honoré | Paris | | FR |
 | Bulevardul Geniului 1 | Bucharest | | Romania |

-Structured geocoding allows you to specify exactly how to interpret a location, as concatenating fields introduces ambiguity in your data.
-For example, `10 Park Place North Charleston South Carolina` could be a city name containing a directional (North Charleston in South Carolina), or as or as a street with a post-directional (10 Park Place North).
-In addition, addresses and postal codes around the world are often formatted differently.
+With a regular `/search` query, you would need to concatenate these columns into one string, but `/search/structured` allows you to define a query that maintains the individual fields for address, city, state, and country.

 ## Structured geocoding parameters

-You can use structured geocoding on any of these parameters, as well as the other [search parameters](https://mapzen.com/documentation/search/search/#available-search-parameters).
+You can use structured geocoding to search for the following parameters:

 * address
 * neighbourhood